wombleton/gitlaw-nz/acts/W/Waste Minimisation Act 2008.md

     (5) If an infringement notice has been served under this section,---

-    *   (a) proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][159] of the Summary Proceedings Act 1957; and
+    *   (a) proceedings in respect of the offence to which the notice relates may be commenced in accordance with [section 21][162] of the Summary Proceedings Act 1957; and

     *   (b) the provisions of that section apply with all necessary modifications.

+    Section 74(3): amended, on 1 July 2013, by [section 413][158] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 75 Entitlement to infringement fees